ZanyBonzy/Portfolio/README.md

   > Seller's airdrop benefits can be maliciously reduced by malicious buyers for little or no cost.

-3. Permanent [bricking](https://github.com/code-423n4/2024-05-olas-findings/issues/78) of Olas protocol's VoteWeighting contract.
+3. Permanent [bricking](https://github.com/code-423n4/2024-05-olas-findings/issues/78) of Olas's VoteWeighting contract.

   > The contract's Curve type slope calculation was not correctly updated when removing a nominee